batteries-included/batteries-included/README.md

 ### Development

-In one shell start the kind cluster, compile the rust bootstrap binary, run it, installing postgres and istiod, then start a port forward to the postgres process.
+To start the kind kubernetes cluster, start the services including postgres, create the db's, and seed them with target summary.

 ```bash
 bix bootstrap
 ```

-Then in another shell (or tmux pane) start the control, and home web servers and background processes.
+Then start the control, and home web servers and background processes.
+This will also open up a iex console where you can explore the process status

 ```bash
 bix dev